EasyMicroservices/Logger/README.md

-# Logging
+# Logger
-Wrapper for logging
+Wrapper for log